-The LASER Level 4 Certificate in Education and Training has a credit value of 36 credits and a recommended Total Qualification Time of 360 hours, including Guided Learning Hours (GLH) of between 140 and 209 hours, depending on the units chosen.
+The LASER Level 5 Diploma in Education and Training has a credit value of 120 and a recommended Total Qualification Time of 1200 hours, including Guided Learning Hours (GLH) of between 360 and 530 hours, depending on the units chosen.

-There is a requirement for a minimum of 30 hours of practice for this qualification, a proportion of which needs to be observed.
+There is a significant practice requirement for this qualification, a minimum of 100 hours, a proportion of which needs to be observed.
 Candidates will also need to be able to meet the additional practice and observation requirements for the optional units they undertake, where these apply.
 For further information, please see the Summary of Practice Requirements by Unit provided in Appendix 3.

-Also available in the 'Education and Training suite is an Award at Level 3 and a Diploma at Level 5.
+Also available in the 'Education and Training' suite is an Award at Level 3 and a Certificate at Level 4.
 An assessment should be performed with each prospective candidate as to which of the three Education and Training qualifications is most suitable for the candidate to embark upon.
 For guidance, please see Appendix 5.

-The suite of Education and Training qualifications has been designed so that a trainee teacher can undertake the Level 4 Certificate or the Level 5 Diploma without having previously achieved the Level 3 Award.
+The suite of Education and Training qualifications has been designed so that a trainee teacher can undertake the Level 5 Diploma without having previously achieved the Level 3 Award or Level 4 Certificate.